Start of change

 • The IBM MFA oidcnode implementation depends on the OpenID Connect single sign-on configuration from Using OpenID Connect for single sign-on.

-• You must have a single file in .PEM format that contains the CA at the root of trust for the IBM MFA server certificate.
-You specified this CA certificate in Configure an AT-TLS profile.
-You typically can obtain this certificate and private key from your IT department.
+• You must have a single file in .PEM format that contains the CA at the root of trust for the IBM MFA server certificate, and the root CA for the OpenID Connect provider.

 About this task